-(Table 3).
+There were important differences in reference points from the yield per recruit and age-structured production analyses. $F{0.1}$ remained relatively stable in these periods, varying between 0.17 and 0.21 (Table 3).
 F{max} varied little over the first three periods, then increased dramatically in the final time period as the Y/R curve became asymptotic (Fig. 6).
-F{msy} declined from 0.40 to 0.23, F{crash} declined from 1.33 to 0.79, and MSY declined from 78 000 tons to 31 000 tons.
+F{msy} declined from 0.40 to 0.23, F{crash} declined from 1.33 to 0.79, and MSY declined from 78,000 t to 31,000 t.

-The differences in the type of information available from the two models is shown clearly by comparing the yield and Y/R vs F curves (Fig. 6).
+The differences in the type of information available from the two models is shown clearly by comparing the yield and yield per recruit vs. F curves (Fig. 6).
 The yield curves were strongly dome-shaped with clear maxima.
 Both MSY and F{crash} declined over the period 1975-95.
-Thus, one can see that reduced
+Thus, one can see that reduced production may affect both total yield and the level of maximum sustainable F. This is contrasted with yield per recruit curves which are distinctly flat-topped, and which do not decline at high Fs.
+Ignoring the yield curve and concentrating only on the yield per recruit implications of declining size at age may mask potential danger of high F on a stock with reduced production.